 As the lowest protection level, Level D does not require any protection of the eyes, lungs, or skin.
 This means that Level D can be used in situations where hazardous materials do not pose much of a splash or gas risk.
 While other levels require head-to-toe protection, Level D does not require that an individual be covered 100 percent.

 A perfect example of a situation where HAZMAT Level D is needed is a construction site.
 PPE required at this level includes:

 What is a HAZMAT Suit?

-As we discussed above, the level of HAZMAT protection requires a specific type of personal protective equipment.
-HAZMAT suits are designed to withstand various chemical, biological, and radioactive substances so that individuals are sufficiently protected.
-Each suit is made for a unique situation, so it can provide sufficient safeguards against potential threats.
+Each HAZMAT level requires a specific type of personal protective equipment.
+HAZMAT suits are designed to withstand various chemical, biological, and radioactive substances so individuals are adequately protected.
+Each suit is made for a unique application, so it can provide sufficient protection in that environment.
 For example, if workers are entering an area with radioactive materials, they use lead-lined suits that protect against radiation.